- This guide will show you how to create and boot a virtual machine in VMware.

 How To Install VMware Tools: Optional, But Recommended Step

-If you want more performance from your virtual machine then you need to install VMware Tools, a free software add-on that installs inside the VM.
+If you want more performance from your virtual machine player then you need to install VMware Tools, a free software add-on that installs inside the VM.
 Details about it can be found on VMware’s website.

 How to install: